-The Senior Associate Dean for Student Affairs determines the formal start and end date for a leave of absence.
+The Assistant Dean for Admissions and Student Affairs determines the formal start and end date for a leave of absence.
 If you are approved for a leave of absence you will be subject to the Refund and Return of Aid Calculations listed below.

-ETURN OF FINANCIAL AID FUNDS - If you have received financial aid and subsequently withdraw during a semester, the Office of Student Financial Aid & Planning must recalculate eligibility for financial aid, and determine if any financial aid funds must be returned or cancelled.
+ETURN OF FINANCIAL AID FUNDS - If you have received financial aid, the Office of Student Financial Aid & Planning must recalculate eligibility for financial aid, and determine if any financial aid funds must be returned or cancelled.